A Working Musician’s Manifesto for the Age of AI

 Many artists and labels lost their primary source of income.

-Musicians began to lean into direct relationships with their audiences.
+Musicians began to lean into direct relationships with their audiences through a handful of companies that saw an opportunity.

 Out of the destruction of the old system came a new model: direct-to-fan.

-This time, the technology doesn’t just replace a single instrument.
+This time though, the technology doesn’t just replace a single instrument.

-That means the change is broader and faster.
+The change this time around is much broader and infinitely faster.

 Technology replaces the generic.